Team-Spoofemon/finding-joy/game/assets/story/scene5b.md

 *stage:* JOY walks to the right, JOY is sad

 JOY
 Do I deserve this?
-Do I deserve even a little happiness?
+Do I deserve even a little happy?

 WOE
 a) It's too good to be true.